Help! My Dog Just Growled at my Kid

 And sometimes, it’s kids (simply doing kid stuff) that make dogs cross that threshold.

 Be sure to set up a safe place that your dog can escape the craziness of family life.
-Filling it with fun toys and chews will help you get instant buy-in from your pup at first.
+Always add fun toys and chews - to make it attractive to your pup.
 Then practice regularly separating your kids and dog at the times when you know things get a bit crazy - for either!

 The great thing about kids is that they're sponges.
 Yes, you may have to repeat yourself, but sharing the RIGHT way to pet, play, and live with your dog is the best gift you can give them for their own safety.